Julia Loktev's Day Night Day Night (2006) and The Loneliest Planet (2011) are showing in July and August, 2019 on MUBI in the United States.

 LOKTEV: Bidzina is a professional mountaineer, and this was his first time acting.
 He really brought such emotional depth to that character, while, as you said, it's a strange relationship because they're not friends.
 Or, they're friends for a few days while they go on this hike, but he's also someone they've hired.

-, Gujabidze mentions that while climbing a mountain in Pakistan several of his companions were murdered by terrorists.
-Was that before or after making The Loneliest Planet
+NOTEBOOK: In a 2014 interview, Gujabidze mentions that while climbing a mountain in Pakistan several of his companions were murdered by terrorists.
+Was that before or after making The Loneliest Planet?

 NOTEBOOK: I mainly brought it up because I was so moved by one of his comments in the interview: "For a climber, danger lurks at every step, and this is why he should keep an eye on the health of others as much as on his own.
 Both the physical and moral condition of his fellow climber affects him directly.
 If a man is wicked, deceitful and treacherous, climbing the mountain will not change him."